Design

 d.
 Claims

-Usually, a part of the principal display panel, telling how effective the product is.
+Usually, a part of the principal display panel, tells how effective the product is.
 For example, a moisturizer can claim to keep the skin moisturized for up to 24 hours.

 This symbol shows how long the product will last after the packaging has been opened for the first time.

 Government bodies regulate food and beverage labeling.
-In the US, FDA regulates food and beverage labeling, in India, FSSAI oversees food and beverage packaging.
+In the US, the FDA regulates food and beverage labeling, EFSA states risks associated with the food chain in Europe, and in India, FSSAI oversees food and beverage packaging.
 Food packaging requirements and restrictions vary across regions depending on the guidelines of the governing body.

-The principal display panel should mention the macronutrients per serving.
-Depending on the region, it may or may not be present on the principal display panel, but must be there in the information panel
+Macros—short for macronutrients—contain carbs, proteins, and fats.
+Macro counting involves counting how many grams of each macronutrient type you consume each day, aiming for specific goals.
+The principal display panel (PDP) should mention the macronutrients per serving.
+Depending on the region, it may or may not be present on the principal display panel, but must be there in the information panel.

-Besides having a list of ingredients, the packaging should also mention the presence of added flavoring, amount of added sugars, presence of micronutrients, and their amount as the percentage of recommended daily value.
+Besides having a list of ingredients, the packaging should also mention the presence of added flavoring, the amount of added sugars, the presence of micronutrients, and their amount as the percentage of recommended Daily Value (DV).

 Like food and beverages, the labeling requirement for alcohol depends on the region where it is sold.
 These are some of the requirements that are present in almost all regions.